asreview/paper-megameta-postprocessing-screeningresults/README.md

     2. Change the labels of incorrectly included records to excluded.
 It results in corrected columns for both the subject- and the composite-label.

-## Improving DOI retrieval speed
+### Improving DOI retrieval speed
-To speed up the retrieval, split the dataset into smaller chunks, run the script multiple times, and merge the results using the followin steps.
+It is possible to improve the speed of the doi retrieval by using the following steps:

-1. Split the dataset into smaller chunks by running the first halve of the `split_and_merge_input_file.ipynb` script.
+1. Split the dataset into smaller chunks by running the first half of the `split_and_merge_input_file.ipynb` script.
 Within this script is the option to set the amount of chunks.
 If the records aren't split evenly, the last chunk might be smaller than the others.
 2. For each chunk, create a copy of the `chunk_0.py` file, and place it in the `split` folder.
 Change the name `chunk_0.py` to `chunk_1.py`, `chunk_2.py`, etc, for each created chunk.
 Within each file, change `script_number` = "0" to `script_number` = "1", `script_number` = "2", etc.
-3. Run each `chunk_*.py` file in the `split` folder simultaneously.
+3. Run each `chunk_*.py` file in the `split` folder simultaneously from a separate console.
 The script stores the console output to a respective `result_chunk_*.txt` file.
 4. Use the second half of `split_and_merge_input_file.ipynb` to merge the results of the `chunk_*.py` scripts.
 5. The resulting file will be stored in the same way as the `crossref_doi_retrieval.ipynb` would.

 The split folder should look like this:
 ![Split folder](split_example.png)